 If your dog consumes white chocolate, then he or she could develop mild gastrointestinal upset.
 But severe toxicity from darker chocolates can result in tremors, seizures, and even heart failure.
 The severity of your dog’s clinical signs will depend on body weight and the amount of theobromine that was consumed.
 For more about chocolate toxicity, please read my article: Can Dogs Eat Chocolate?.

-Artificial sweeteners like xylitol can be found in many products, including baking goods, sugar-free chewing gum, peanut butter, jams, jellies, and toothpaste.
+Artificial sweeteners like xylitol can be found in many products, including baked goods, sugar-free chewing gum, peanut butter, cranberry sauce, jams, jellies, and toothpaste.
 Xylitol and dogs don’t mix.
 Know the poisons in your pantry and be proactive about protecting your dog.

 Nuts can be found on many of our Thanksgiving tables, specifically in many of our Thanksgiving desserts.
 Please keep in mind that whole nuts may be a choking hazard, especially for small breed dogs.

 One particular nut that is toxic to dogs is the macadamia nut.
 The mechanism of action is still unknown, but if your dog eats macadamia nuts, then he or she may experience lethargy, fever, vomiting, and may stumble when walking.
-Make sure to call your vet right away if your dog has some of these symptoms.
+Make sure to call your vet right away if your dog ingested macadamia nuts or has any of these symptoms.

 Keep veterinary phone numbers handy